tushar5526/Covid_visualisation/README.md

 --------------------------------------------------------------------------------------------------------------------

-This project visualise the current COVID position of India on a map using Folium
+This project visualises the current COVID position of India on a map using Folium

 Hover over the markers and click it :p